 If you have any of the following, please consult with your doctor:

-While there have been no significant studies of the effects of Remicade in pregnancy, Remicade should only be used while pregnant if necessary.
-Remicade is transferred in breast milk, so you should not breastfeed while using Remicade.
+While there have been no significant studies of the effects of Remicade in pregnancy, Remicade should only be used while pregnant if absolutely necessary.
+Remicade is transferred to the baby via breast milk, so you should not breastfeed while using Remicade.